Tiyo Soga: Background

+Glasgow University studies

+Soga was the first black South African student of the university, matriculating in 1851.
+His professor for Latin was William Ramsay and for Greek Edmund Law Lushington.

 After two years in Scotland, Soga returned to the Eastern Cape to work as an evangelist and teacher in Thyume.
 Soga was asked by the Rev. Robert Niven to help establish a new mission station in the Amatole Mountains and he faithfully planted the Uniondale Mission in Keiskammahoek.
 Because of its identification with the colonial authorities Uniondale mission was burnt to the ground by those at war with the colonial powers.
-Soga was almost killed in the incident and refused to side with the chief leading the war or to accept the position of translator offered him by the colonial government.
+Soga was almost killed in the incident, and refused to side with the chief leading the war or to accept the position of translator offered him by the colonial government.

 Soga decided to pursue further theological education and accompanied Rev. Niven back to Scotland where he enrolled at the Theological Hall, Glasgow so that he might "learn better how to preach Christ as my known Saviour to my countrymen who know Him not".
 On 10 December 1856 Tiyo Soga became the first black South African to be ordained in the United Presbyterian Church.
-Two months after his ordination Soga married Janet Burnside, a Scotswoman who was "a most honourable, thrifty, frugal, and devoted woman who marched heroically and faithfully by her husband's side through all the chequered scenes of his short life".
-Throughout his life Soga faced racism as a "Kaffir" and was treated as a second-class citizen by many whites in Africa.
+In March 1857, Soga married Janet Burnside, a Scotswoman who was "a most honourable, thrifty, frugal, and devoted woman who marched heroically and faithfully by her husband's side through all the chequered scenes of his short life".
+The service was conducted by Rev John Ker at Ibroxholm, Glasgow.
+Throughout his life, Soga faced racism as a "Kaffir" and was treated as a second-class citizen by many whites in Africa.
 Soga also faced opposition from black Africans, some of whom thought of him as trying to become a "black Englishman".